davidraker/volttron-platform-driver/docs/source/platform-driver-agent.rst

     has been update to use the more precise language.
 The word "pull" or "query" are used for the activity of discretely requesting data from a remote, while the word "polling" is used where the data is requested in a periodic loop.
 The words "poll" and "scape", as used here, may be considered interchangeable.

+Actual communication with devices is handled using protocol-specific implementations of standard logic logic defined in an "Interface" class.
+Information on developing new driver interfaces can be found on :ref:`the driver development page <Driver-Development>`.

 .. _Platform-Driver-Configuration: